e280/renraku/README.md

       connection.rtt.average // average of a handful of latest ping results connection.rtt.on(rtt => {}) // subscribe to individual ping results

-      // remote for calling clientside fns
-      await connection.remote.sum(1, 2)
+      // remote for calling fns on the other side await connection.remote.sum(1, 2)

       // kill this connection